About the Foundation

 Karin Girasek joined the Mario Lemieux Foundation as a volunteer in 1999.
 In the years that followed, she took on additional responsibilities with event coordination and by 2004, was working full-time assisting with special events and managing Austin’s Playrooms.
 Prior to joining the Foundation, Karin was employed by Hilton Worldwide for 15 years and worked in Food & Beverage/Sales & Catering departments in Pennsylvania, Michigan and California before retiring from Hilton in 1994 as the Director of Catering at the Pittsburgh Hilton.
 Karin graduated from Purdue University with a BS in Restaurant, Hospitality and Institutional Management.
 Karin and her husband live in the North Hills with their Great Pyrenees, and their youngest son is a junior at Elon University in North Carolina.
 Karin enjoys golfing, boating and vacationing in northern Ontario each summer.

-Jordan Curry is a senior at Robert Morris University studying Sport Management and Marketing.
-Since starting with the Mario Lemieux Foundation in the spring of 2016, she serves as an intern and is a part of Foundation marketing initiatives and fundraising events.
-She coordinates Team Lemieux fundraisers for the Pittsburgh Marathon Charity Program, assists with the Pittsburgh Penguins 6.6K Run and Family Walk, Fantasy Hockey Camp, and organizes online auctions and donation requests.
-Jordan was raised in Carroll Township.
-She enjoys traveling, fishing, volunteering in the community, and watching Penguins hockey.
+Jordan graduated from Robert Morris University with a degree in Sport Management and Marketing.
+She started with the Mario Lemieux Foundation as an intern for Foundation marketing initiatives and fundraising events.
+Her current position is Program Coordinator, assisting in Foundation marketing strategies, overseeing the social media campaigns and coordinating various Lemieux Foundation events.
+Jordan organizes Team Lemieux fundraisers for the Pittsburgh Marathon Charity Program, assists with the Pittsburgh Penguins 6.6K Run and Family Walk, Fantasy Hockey Camp, and manages online auctions, donation requests and the Specialty Licence Plate Program.
+Jordan was raised south of Pittsburgh and enjoys traveling, fishing, volunteering in the community, and watching Penguins hockey.

 First and foremost, thank you for your interest in the Mario Lemieux Foundation.
 We value your support, and it is extremely important to us that our donors know exactly how we use our donated funds to reach our mission.